hoangtv2000/opencv_practices/README.md

 + **Fuzzy-space resolution**.

 #### Word recognition process:
-+ 1, Blob detector regconizes each blob corresponds to each character in a word (in the most cases).
++ **Step 1.** Blob detector regconizes each blob corresponds to each character in a word (in the most cases).
-+ 2, Present result to a dictionary search and choose one of classifier choices for each blob in a word.
++ **Step 2.** Present result to a dictionary search and choose one of classifier choices for each blob in a word.
-+ 3, Each word that is satisfactory is passed to an adaptive classifier as training data.
++ **Step 3.** Each word that is satisfactory is passed to an adaptive classifier as training data.
-+ 4, Cut poorly recognized characters (called fragments), in order to mproves the classifier confidence.
++ **Step 4.** Cut poorly recognized characters (called fragments), in order to mproves the classifier confidence.
-+ 5, A best-first search of the resulting segmentation graph puts fragments back together and recombinate together.
++ **Step 5.** A best-first search of the resulting segmentation graph puts fragments back together and recombinate together.
 Then present result to dictionary.
-+ 6, The output of BFS is the best overall distance-based rating.
++ **Step 6.** The output of BFS is the best overall distance-based rating.

 The rating according to whether the word was in a dictionary and/or had a sensible arrangement of punctuation around it.
 For the English version, most of these punctuation rules were hard-coded.